brian-liu-24/scikit-learn2/doc/modules/preprocessing.rst

 probabilistic estimators that make assumption that the input data is distributed according to a multi-variate `Bernoulli distribution
 <https://en.wikipedia.org/wiki/Bernoulli_distribution>`_.
 For instance,
-this is the case for the :class:`sklearn.neural_network.BernoulliRBM`.
+this is the case for the :class:`sklearn1.neural_network.BernoulliRBM`.

 It is also common among the text processing community to use binary feature values (probably to simplify the probabilistic reasoning) even